View original document

 it will be no more of a burden on them than was the reduction of nine billions

-of the war debt during the f 20 f s.
-In fact, We could have paid off much more
+In fact.
+We could have paid off much more

 helped to encourage stock market speculation and the making of uncollectible